10 Things To Include In Your Wedding Invitations

 #7.
 Wedding Website

-Many couples choose to create wedding websites to serve as a one-stop-shop for their guests.
-While an invitations are still a necessary formality and beautiful keepsake, they can only give so much information without appearing cluttered.
+Many couples choose to create wedding websites to serve as a one-stop shop for their guests.
+While invitations are still a necessary formality and beautiful keepsake, they can only give so much information without appearing cluttered.
 Listing your wedding website within the invitation suite opens the digital door for so much more.
 Couples can include information about their love story and the proposal, add a gallery of photos, links to gift registries, information about accommodations and things to do, an itinerary if the wedding is a multi-day event, online RSVP, and so much more.
-With that said, you may decide to include a separate website card versus listing your website on the invitation itself (if you’d like to keep your invitations clean of a potentially long url).
+With that said, you may decide to include a separate website card versus listing your website on the invitation itself (if you’d like to keep your invitations clean of a potentially long URL).
 Registry information is best kept online, rather than on a printed card.

 Destination wedding invitation